oerdnj/XKOSB-3/README.md

 arithmetics (including the exponentiation function modulo).
 This is the DHM in its simplest form - there's no authentication of the parties.

-The symetric key encryption is implemented using libsodium's XChaCha20-Poly1305 stream cipher.
+The symmetric key encryption is implemented using libsodium's XChaCha20-Poly1305 stream cipher.
 The code calls abort() on any crypto failure, which is not exactly user friendly.
 The library has support for 'additional data' that can be included in the computation of the authentication tag.
 I think this could be